kdobrien/tidyDataProject/samsungCodeBook.md

-# Code book for tidy data set
+# Code book for tidy data set (samsungDataSet)
-This data set is based on data from the http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones web site.
+This data set is based on data from the http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones web site[1].
+Refer to the license for this data set at the end of this document.

-The data set is available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The original data is available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

 ## Description
 From the README.txt file provided with the data set: